dgarcia-eu/ICSS-private/tutorial/assignments/2024/a01/README_A01.txt

 	- name of the column and content do not match (name includes % and content is between 0 and 1)
 	- divide to many times by hundred
 - forget to remove the transfer at least one column (column, remove percentage, ...)
-	- technically this depends on the exact task - If it is not explicitly asked and the column is not used then this 'mistake' can be ignored
+	- technically this depends on the exact task - If it is not explicitly asked and the column is not used then this "mistake" can be ignored

 e)
 POS: